Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 > - Give three quick successive (stacked) shocks
 > 	- Rapidly check for rhythm change and, if appropriate check for a pulse and other signs of ROSC after each defibrillation attempt
 > 	- Start CPR if the third shock is unsuccessful
-> 	- These 'stacked' shocks count as the first defibrillation attempt in the ALS algorithm
+> 	- If unsuccessful continue with ALS  algorithm with these 'stacked' shocks count as the first defibrillation attempt

 # Rhythm Assessment